grnet/synnefo/docs/dev-guide.rst

 Storage API (Pithos+)
 =====================

-This is the Pithos+ File Storage API:
+This is the Pithos+ Object Storage API:

 .. toctree::
    :maxdepth: 2

-   File Storage API <pithos-api-guide>
+   Object Storage API <pithos-api-guide>

 Implementing new clients
 ========================